DavidAnson/markdownlint/README.md

 bad.md: 3: MD010/no-hard-tabs Hard tabs [Column: 17]
 bad.md: 1: MD018/no-missing-space-atx No space after hash on atx style heading [Context: "#bad.md"]
-bad.md: 3: MD018/no-missing-space-atx No space after hash on atx style heading [Context: "#This file fails      some rules."] bad.md: 1: MD041/first-line-heading/first-line-h1 First line in file should be a top level heading [Context: "#bad.md"] Use --force to continue.
+bad.md: 3: MD018/no-missing-space-atx No space after hash on atx style heading [Context: "#This file fails      some rules."] bad.md: 1: MD041/first-line-heading/first-line-h1 First line in a file should be a top-level heading [Context: "#bad.md"] Use --force to continue.
 ```